|

 Transfer

-the batter to the pastry bag
+the batter to your pastry bag

 and, holding the bag at about a 45 degree angle to the baking